Falconier/Birds-Eye-View-GPS/README.md

-# Getac-GPS
+# Birds Eye View GPS
-Python program to parse, display, and use GPS data
+Python program to parse, display, and use GPS data for devices that may not be recognized by systems like GPSD, XGPS and other systems out there.